dom111/bash-basic-command-palette/README.md

 ## Keyboard Shortcuts

 When in the command-palette interface, <kbd>Esc</kbd> <kbd>BkSp</kbd> will clear the filter, and you can use <kbd>Esc</kbd> <kbd>Esc</kbd> to quit without executing `<action>`.
 When navigating the list, the <kbd>↑</kbd> and <kbd>↓</kbd> arrows move up and down the list, <kbd>PgUp</kbd> and <kbd>PgDn</kbd> move up or down half a screen of items, and <kbd>Home</kbd> and <kbd>End</kbd> move to the beginning and end of the list respectively.

+## Writeup

+I've created [a blog post about my motivation for building this and the steps to build the basic version](https://dom.hastin.gs/blog/coding/building-a-basic-command-palette-for-bash/607) for anyone interested in making something similar.
+Hopefully it'll be helpful to someone!

 ## TODO